 - Year 3

-This module will aim to facilitate the transition of learners from FE to HE via a structured delivery of academic study skills related specifically to their Sports Therapy programme.
+This module will aim to facilitate your transition from FE or an alternative learning pathway to HE via a structured delivery of academic study skills related specifically to your Strength, Conditioning & Sports Nutrition programme.

 Anatomy for Strength and Conditioning

-Students will be introduced to the basic anatomical structures of the body to include bones, ligaments, muscles and tendons.
-Knowledge of the human body will be applied to strength and conditioning activities to develop students' knowledge regarding the anatomical structures involved in conditioning.
+You will be introduced to the basic anatomical structures of the body to include bones, ligaments, muscles and tendons.
+Knowledge of the human body will be applied to strength and conditioning activities to develop your knowledge regarding the anatomical structures involved in conditioning.

-This module will provide students with underpinning knowledge about the physiological processes that occur within the human body as a result of strength and conditioning training.
+This module will provide you with underpinning knowledge about the physiological processes that occur within the human body as a result of strength and conditioning training.

 Practical Strength and Conditioning Principles I

-This module will provide students with an important foundation of practical strength and conditioning activities to build on in the second semester.
-Students will learn to coach basic lifts as well as some speed, agility and quickness drills.
+This module will provide you with an important foundation of practical strength and conditioning activities to build on in the second semester.
+You will learn to coach basic lifts as well as some speed, and plyometric drills.

 Practical Strength and Conditioning Principles II

-This module enables students to apply the skills and knowledge gained in the Practical Strength and Conditioning Principles I module into coaching individual athletes.
+This module enables you to apply your skills and knowledge gained in the Practical Strength and Conditioning Principles 1 module into coaching individual athletes.
 You will develop the skills to effectively coach in a one to one setting with the aim of improving an individual's physical capacity and/or motor skills.
 The skills developed during this module will be key to a successful career as a Strength and Conditioning Coach.